1980 - 1985 Material Engineer, University Paris 13 (UP13)

 From 2012 Head of Inserm U1148-University Paris Diderot - University Paris 13 (160 persons)

 Cardiovascular Bio-engineering Laboratory – INSERM U 1148

 One major objective of the laboratory is to develop biomaterials, based on natural and synthetic polymers, which can be used as prostheses or to reconstruct blood vessels.
 One direct application of this research is the development of 3D matrices for cardiovascular tissue engineering.
 A second program relates to local arterial gene/drug therapy, and involves developing biopolymers for functionalized stents (endovascular prostheses).
-A third program focus on magnetic resonance imaging (MRI) of atherosclerotic plaque, for which the team is developing specific new contrast agents to trigger a vascular accident, or to follow the cell therapy.
+A third program focus on molecular imaging of atherosclerotic diseases, for which the team is developing specific new contrast agents.